<placeholder profile picture>

 • Carnegie Mellon University

-M.S. in Electrical Computer Engineering (expected 2021)
+M.S. in Electrical Computer Engineering (2023)

 • Bard College